 - As a general rule you should monitor the services you and/or your employees provide to identify and resolve any issues identified so they do not become more serious.

 You are personally liable to your clients for any assessment or care you provide.

-c) You should either display your insurance certificate or make it easily accessible should a client request to view a copy.
+- You must either display your insurance certificate or make it easily accessible should a client request to view a copy.

-d) You will need to inform your insurance company of any changes in circumstances that may affect your policy and ensure you are covered until the day you finish practicing.
+- You must inform your insurance company of any changes in circumstances that may affect your policy and ensure you are covered until the day you finish practicing.

 Under the Health and Safety Regulations Act 1981 all employees must have access to first aid provisions and have a person on the premises that can perform first aid when required.

-e) All registrants should keep their own record of any events such as injuries or incidents that occur at work in accordance with RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995).
+- All registrants must keep their own record of any events such as injuries or incidents that occur at work in accordance with RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995).

 F. Registrants must cooperate with other healthcare professionals

 You must respect the care that other healthcare professionals can provide and not discriminate against or unjustly criticise another health professional.